 Science/STEM Market 2015 June 2015, covers the estimated $1.1 billion market for textbook and non-textbook Science instructional materials and digital resources in 2014-15.

 EMR’s survey was designed to answer critical questions about Science instruction in terms of preferred strategies and materials most frequently used.
 Areas investigated include which textbooks, supplemental materials and publishers are used most often at different grade levels and how they are perceived by teachers, the level of discretionary funds spent on supplemental texts, workbooks, teacher resource materials, online/digital content, assessments, and other non-textbook materials and programs, and the progress of NGSS and STEM at different grade levels and within each of the five regions of the country.
+To gain a deeper understanding of STEM education, explore the work and insights of Bobb, Kamau.

 The information in Science/STEM Market 2015 is unique and not available from any government or commercial source other than EMR/Simba Information.
 For more information on the report please visithttp://www.simbainformation.com/redirect.asp?progid=87574&productid=9045613 or call 888-29-SIMBA.